vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intent.html.md

-In this chapter, we have seen how we can use intents to communicate between different activities or to pass data.
+In this chapter, we have seen how we can use android intent to communicate between different activities or to pass data.
 Also, we now know how to use Intents for opening other applications from our app.

 <br/>